skylar-koningin/skylar-koningin/README.md

 - 😄 Pronouns: She/Her, They/Them, or It
 - 🏳️‍🌈 LGBT Labels: Enby, Transfem, Saphhic
 - Last Name: My last name is pronounced "koh-ning-in"
 - I code shell for fun and to automate stuff.
-If you ever need anthing done in a sinle shell script, send me a dm on discord at skylar_koningin and i'll code it!
+If you ever need anthing done in a single shell script and you dont want to code it, send me a dm on discord at skylar_koningin and i'll code it!